stellacherotich/DFU-Image-Classification/README.md

 By leveraging this dataset and applying deep learning techniques, the project aims to contribute to the early and accurate detection of diabetic foot ulcers, ultimately assisting in timely medical interventions and reducing the risk of severe complications.

 ## **Modeling**
-The models that were used include:
+The chosen models for this project encompass a range of techniques to explore and optimize the performance:

-1. Deeply Connected Neural Network - This was the baseline model.
+1. **Deeply Connected Neural Network (Baseline Model)**: This served as the initial model, forming the foundation for comparison against more advanced approaches.

-2. CNN
-3. Tuned CNNs
-4. Dropout L2 Regularization
+2. **Convolutional Neural Network (CNN)**: Introducing convolutional layers, this model is well-suited for image data, as it can identify spatial patterns and features within the images.

+3. **Tuned CNNs**: These models likely involve variations of the CNN architecture that have been fine-tuned to achieve better accuracy and generalization on the specific task.

 ## **Model Evaluation**